arthurdarma/477/ProjectPlan.md

 ## Team
 This project will be completed by two team members: Arthur Darma who will serve as the Data Acquisition, Data Integration and Analysis Lead, and Laura, who will serve as the Documentation Lead.
-I will be responsible for downloading and managing datasets, integrating datasets, performing analysis using Python, and creating visualizations.
+Arthur will be responsible for downloading and managing datasets, integrating datasets, performing analysis using Python, and creating visualizations.
 Laura will focus on documenting metadata, and assisting with Markdown documentation.
 Both of us will collaborate on data cleaning, analysis decisions, GitHub commits, and